 });

-The result from this console application is the following:
+The result from this console application looks like the following:

 As you can see the items are executed in different orders depending on how long they wait.
 Item6